vsamy/pygen-converter-pid/README.md

 =====================

 pygen-converter has been developped by following authors:
-+ Vincent Samy ()
++ Vincent Samy (LIRMM)

-Please contact Vincent Samy -  for more information or questions.
+Please contact Vincent Samy (vincent.samy@lirmm.fr) - LIRMM for more information or questions.